bdpennington/tooling-1-slides/slides.md

 ## Engines

-You can specify the versions of software that your package is compatible with.
+You can specify the engine version(s) that your package is compatible with.

 Compatible versions of Node.js